Becoming Fully Catholic

 All are welcome to drop in at this open-door gathering!

-For more information please contact Jess Panlener at jpanlener@stcharleshartland.
+For more information please contact Deacon Rob Mitchell at rmitchell@stcharleshartland.

 What do I have to do?

-Contact Jess Panlener to declare your interest in Becoming Fully Catholic.
+- - Contact Deacon Rob Mitchell to declare your interest in Becoming Fully Catholic.

 How long does the process take?